brooklabteam/ncov-Madagascar/README.md

 conda activate nexstrain
 ```

 3. For this analysis, we constructed our own SARS-CoV-2 metadata.
 These curated metadata files are already included in this repository, so *feel free to skip to step #4 to proceed* unless you want to practice the manual download.
 We do not include the upstream raw metadata files here due to their large size.
-If, however, you would like to try, please follow these instructions:
+If, however, you would like to try, please follow the instructions below:

 - Downlaod all SARS-CoV-2 sequences and metadata from GISAID.
 Go to "EpiCoV:Downloads", then pick "FASTA" and "metadata".
 Unzip the metadata and place the metadata .tsv ("allGISAID_metadata_2022_04_01.tsv") and the fasta zip file ("allGISAID_sequences_fasta_2022_04_01.tar.xz") in a new "sequence-prep" subfolder of your ncov clone.
 We have included this "nextstrain-scripts/sequence-prep" subfolder in this GitHub repo for ease of access to the data -- however, it does not include the initial dataset due to overlarge file size.